Skip to main content

 Accessible by Design Is Better Service Design

-For regulated firms, accessible by design is not separate from good service, fair treatment, or sound operational design.
-It is part of all three.
+For regulated firms, accessible by design belongs with good service, fair treatment, and sound operational design.

-When firms build for different communication needs, make room for clear support, and test journeys in real conditions, they reduce avoidable friction for disabled customers and create better experiences for everyone else as well.
+When firms build for different communication needs, make room for clear support, and test journeys in real conditions, they reduce avoidable friction for disabled customers and improve the experience for other customers too.

 FAQs